ad12/DOSMA/README.md

 ### Virtual Environment
 We recommend using the [Anaconda](https://www.anaconda.com/download) virtual environment to run python.

-An `environment.yml` file is provided in this repo containing all libraries used.
+An environment file `envs/dosma_env.yml` file is provided in this repo containing all libraries used.

+To automatically install this environment (assumes Anaconda/Miniconda is installed):
+1. Navigate to the DOSMA directory in the Terminal
+2. Run `chmod +x initialize-dosma`
+3. Run `./initialize-dosma`

 ### Weights
 For pretrained weights for MSK knee segmentation, request access using this [Google form](https://goo.gl/forms/JlxgS3aoUeeUUlVh2).
 Note that these weights are optimized to run on single-echo RMS DESS sequence as used in the [OsteoArthritis Initiative (OAI)](https://oai.epi-ucsf.org/datarelease/).